+The digital world has increasingly become a part of people's daily lives, almost everywhere in the world.
 Digitalisation has helped boost all economic sectors and criminal activities alike.
 Trafficking in human beings is not different.
 As people spend more time online, recruiters increasingly use this tool as an entry point to their exploitative ventures35.
-Additionally, the authorities' difficulties in monitoring and controlling the almost infinite, fast-growing internet content, especially in the dark and deep web servers, makes the virtual world a rather free, fertile ground for traffickers.
+Additionally, the authorities' difficulties in monitoring and controlling the almost infinite, fast-growing internet content, especially on the dark and deep web servers, make the virtual world a rather free and fertile ground for traffickers.

 In a recent study conducted by UNODC, data have shown "how victims are being targeted and recruited via social media and online dating platforms where personal information and details of people's locations are readily available.
 Sexual abuse and other forms of exploitation are taking place virtually and photos and videos sold further on different platforms to customers worldwide, resulting in even more money for the traffickers at no additional cost"36.
-The recruitment may take place in a variety of ways, some common ones being through the building of fraudulent websites or job adverts on legitimate job platforms and social networking sites37.
-The mix between legitimate and fake information further confuse the victim into the believing the exploiter.
+Recruitment may take place in a variety of ways, some common ones being through the building of fraudulent websites or job advertisements on legitimate job platforms and social networking sites37.
+The mix between legitimate and fake information further confuses the victim into believing the exploiter.

 Another prevalent tactic is the "lover boy" technique, which is a type of online recruitment in which a trafficker finds and contacts a possible victim via an online platform, learning about their hobbies and interests as well as their personal and family problems.
 In the context of a romantic connection, the trafficker then offers empathy and support to the potential victim, hoping to win trust and then power over the victim38.
-Many other strategies exist and are being created regularly, including blackmailing victims for stolen information and documents, or video chat applications to inspect the lives and environments of prospect victims, but also through fake cryptocurrency schemes and online gaming, among others.
+Many other strategies exist and are being created regularly, including blackmailing victims for stolen information and documents or using video chat applications to inspect the lives and environments of prospective victims, but also through fake cryptocurrency schemes and online gaming, among others.